AdamCottrill/ticket_tracker/README.rst

 Quick start
 -----------

-0. > pip install tickets.zip
+1. > pip install tickets.zip

-0.5 install associated requirements: django-taggit, django_filter,
+2.  install associated requirements: django-taggit, django_filter,
      markdown2, and django-crispy-forms.

-1. Add "tickets" and assocaited requirements to your INSTALLED_APPS setting like this:
+3. Add "tickets" and associated requirements to your INSTALLED_APPS setting like this:

     INSTALLED_APPS = [
         ...